micurs/finalform-demo/README.md

 ## Single field validation

-The `<Field>` component offers a very convenient Sync and Async `validate` prperty that can be used to link the filed to a validation function to perform check on a single field.
+The `<Field>` component offers a very convenient Sync and Async `validate` property that can be used to link the filed to a validation function to perform check on a single field.

 This is a nice plus in comparison with Formik.

 The `Field` even accepts a [validateFields property](https://github.com/final-form/react-final-form#validatefields-string) that can contain an array of fields to validate when this one change.
 When the array is empty only the current field should be validated when changed.

-This feature *seems to work* in a more recent version of the library.
+This feature *seems to work* in the most recent version of the library (while it was not working on an earlier version).
 But the use of the props is upsetting the tsc compiler because of a missing typedef in the library.

 ## Negatives

-This is perhaps the most negative element on this library.
+This is perhaps the most negative element on this library: the type definitions do not seems to be complete, so the editor support is sometime compromised and your code may just not compile at all.

-The type definitions do not seems to be complete and/or setup properly, so the in editor support is sometime compromized.
+However, the author is fixing these problems quickly, we could also submit PR to add some fix ourselves.

-However, the author is fixing these problems quickly and we could submit PR to add some fix ourselves.
+As of now I had to set `"noImplicitAny": false` to be able to compile without errors using this library.

-As of now I to set `"noImplicitAny": false` to be able to compile without errors using this library.
+Hopefully this will be fixed soon with updated type definitions.

-The other factor to keep in mind is how young this library is.
+This is a pretty young library.
 As mentioned the author is committing breaking changes and have been releasing multiple major versions of the library within few days.